Mrc0113/workshop-scs-s1p/codelab.md

 : Spring Cloud Streams is built on top of Spring Boot.
 A great resource for creating your own Spring Boot applications is Spring Initializr.
 A publically hosted version is hosted here: [start.spring.io](https://start.spring.io)

 ###
-* Next go ahead and open up the pom.xml file in your "02-scs-source-tweets" project and search for "binder"; you should have a dependency for either "spring-cloud-starter-stream-solace" or "spring-cloud-stream-binder-solace" which is what is going to allow SCS to connect to Solace PubSub+. "spring-cloud-starter-stream-solace" includes the "spring-cloud-stream-binder-solace" dependency which is why you could have either one.
+* Next go ahead and open up the pom.xml file in your "02-scs-source-tweets" project and search for "solace"; you should have a dependency for either "spring-cloud-starter-stream-solace" or "spring-cloud-stream-binder-solace" which is what is going to allow SCS to connect to Solace PubSub+. "spring-cloud-starter-stream-solace" includes the "spring-cloud-stream-binder-solace" dependency which is why you could have either one.
 It is recommended to start with the starter.
 * Note that the "spring-cloud-stream-reactive" dependency is only required for reactive streams support, but we will also discuss the use of "Spring Cloud Function" as an alternative in a later section.

 ![SCS Maven Dependencies](images/ScsDependencies.png)